 Janette Marx (12:07):

 But when people travel here to the US and they don't speak English, we're pretty short.
 We don't understand very well, and I think we can do a better job of that.
 When you go to another country where English isn't spoken as widely, you come to really appreciate your ability to communicate in different areas.
-For instance, when I've gone to Russia and not everybody will speak to you in English there.
+For instance, when I've gone to one of our offices and not everybody will speak to you in English there.
 There's other countries where it's not as normal.
 So I think we can practice a little bit more understanding of visitors and foreigners who come from other countries here as well.

 Sandija Bayot (12:49):